saurabhjojare/ATM-Simulator-System/README.md

 - Cash withdrawal: Users can withdraw cash from their accounts by specifying the desired amount.
 - Funds deposit: Users can deposit funds into their accounts by entering the amount they wish to deposit.
 - Balance inquiry: Users can check their account balance to view the available funds.
-- Funds transfer: Users can transfer money between accounts, either within the same bank or to other banks.
 - Transaction history: The system maintains a record of all transactions performed by the user for future reference.

 ## Technologies Used